oTree-org/oTree/README.md

 This repository contains the games; the oTree core libraries are [here](https://github.com/oTree-org/otree-core).

+## Contact
+chris@otree.org (you can also add me on Skype by searching this email address; please mention oTree in your contact request)

+Please contact me if you find any bugs or issues in oTree or this documentation. oTree is under heavy development, therefore documentation might contain discrepancies with actual API.

 ## Quick start
 After forking & cloning the repo: